bboreham/weave/docs/ipam.md

 point-to-point messages for one peer to request more space from another.

-The allocator running at each node also has an http interface which the container infrastructure (e.g. the Weave script, or a Docker plugin) uses to request IP addresses.
+The allocator running at each peer also has an http interface which the container infrastructure (e.g. the Weave script, or a Docker plugin) uses to request IP addresses.